dimagi/commcare-hq/corehq/doctypemigrations/README.md

 As that's running, you can check `--stats` to monitor whether you're fully caught up.
 `--continuous` will also output "All caught up" each time it reaches the end of the changes feed.

-If you're running this after the blocking migration has already been added to the code then you can go ahead and re-doploy which will flip the DB.
+If you're running this after the blocking migration has already been added to the code then you can go ahead and re-deploy which will flip the DB.
 Don't forget to clean up afterward (see below).

 ## Flipping the db